Can Ozempic Be Used To Treat Addiction?

 Weight loss is Ozempic’s most common off-label use, and people who take the drug for this use report that it has noticeably curbed their appetite.

-As more people began taking Ozempic, healthcare workers noticed an increase in reports of patients consuming not only less food but also less alcohol and nicotine and even engaging less frequently in behavioral addictions like compulsive shopping.
+As more people began taking Ozempic, healthcare workers noticed an increase in reports of patients consuming not only less food but also less alcohol and nicotine, and even engaging less frequently in behavioral addictions like compulsive shopping.

-Ozempic As A Substance Abuse Treatment
+Ozempic As A Substance Use Disorder Treatment

 More evidence is showing that GLP-1 receptors are involved in the neurobiology of addiction, and GLP agonists directly influence the brain’s dopamine reward center to reduce cravings.